Appeals from Substantive Decisions of the Tribunal

 Also see The Solicitors Disciplinary Tribunal (Appeals and Amendment) Rules 2011 correction slip, which was published on 18 January 2013, making very minor corrections to typographical/formatting errors in the substantive Rules.

-Please refer to the Guidance Note on Appeals (November 2019) for further information about bringing an appeal before the Tribunal.
+Please refer to the Guidance Note on Appeals (5th Edition) for further information about bringing an appeal before the Tribunal.
 This Guidance Note applies to cases heard from 25 November 2019.

 The Rules set out time limits, how appeals panels will be constituted, the procedure to be followed, rules of evidence, and other miscellaneous matters.
 They should be considered carefully prior to commencing an appeal.